Skip to main content

 For your information

-If you set the minimum number of nodes in a group to be greater than the current number, it will not scale to the lower limit immediately.
-The node group will be scaled only after the pods appear in the status PENDING.
-It is the same with the upper limit of nodes in the group — if the current number of nodes is greater than the upper limit, deletion will start only after checking the pods.
+If you set the minimum number of nodes in the group to be greater than the current number, it will not scale to the lower limit immediately.
+The group of nodes will be scaled only after the pods appear in the PENDING status.
+The same with the upper limit of nodes in the group — if the current number of nodes is greater than the upper limit, deletion will start only after the pods are checked.

-2. Open the cluster page → tab Cluster composition.
+2. Open the Cluster page → Cluster Composition tab.

-3. On the menu node groups, select Change the number of nodes.
+3. From the menu of the node group, select Change Number of Nodes.

-4. In the field Number of nodes tab With auto scaling.
+4. In the Number of nodes field, open the With autoscaling tab.

 5. Set the minimum and maximum number of nodes in the group — the value of nodes will change only within this range.
 For fault-tolerant operation of system components we recommend using at least two working nodes in the cluster, nodes can be in different groups.